 Custom Attributes

-You can add custom attributes to any span for additional context using set_attribute() / setAttribute().
+You can add custom attributes to any span for additional context usingset_attribute() / setAttribute().
 See Manual Tracing for detailed examples of working with span attributes.

 Adding Spans to Datasets

 Spans can be added to a dataset using Add to Dataset for reuse in evaluations and testing workflows.
-This is useful for:
+This is useful for:- Building evaluation datasets from production data

 - Creating test cases for regression testing